-We label a TLR combo's estimates with the primary station's calls signs indicated by the broadcaster.
+We label a TLR combo's estimates with the partner station's call sign as indicated by the broadcaster (e.g. the combo's 'primary' call sign).

 MINIMUM REPORTING STANDARD

 In a PPM Radio Market Report/eBook, we report estimates for any eligible station, stream, or combo that has a Cume Rating of 0.495 or greater in the Metro among Persons 6+ during the Monday-Sunday 6AM-Midnight daypart during the report period.